josephDev123/josephDev123/README.md

 - 🔭 I’m currently working on an [E-commerce app](https://shopping-ecommerce-gamma.vercel.app/) and contributing to Shortchase and Mimotar codebase

-- 🌱 I’m currently contributing to Shortchase, an E-commerce site, and learning **WEBRTC**
+- 🌱 I’m currently contributing to Shortchase, an E-commerce site.

 - 👯 I’m looking to collaborate on **any MERN Projects**